 Design funding announced

-Oct 05 After Bicycle Network Victoria members wrote over 500 letters earlier this year, Minister Thwaites has announced a new fund for the Metropolitan Trail Network (MTN).
+Oct 05 After Bicycle Network members wrote over 500 letters earlier this year, Minister Thwaites has announced a new fund for the Metropolitan Trail Network (MTN).
 Funding for the MTN now meets the state government’s 2002 election promise; however more money will be needed to fund critical projects.

 The new fund will provide $50,000 towards detailed design and documentation for a connection between Walmer St and Gipps St. The City of Yarra will also provide $50,000 for the detailed design and documentation.